duxsco/gpg-web-of-trust/README.md

 1. Making sure that public keys are published without later modifications for signature verification to succeed
 2. Creation of a class 3 S/MIME key pair issued by [CAcert](http://www.cacert.org)
 3. Creation and publication of a detached S/MIME signature for your GnuPG public key
-4. Retrieval and signature verification by your communication partner:
+4. GnuPG public key retrieval and signature verification by your communication partner:

 ```
 $ bash s2g.sh pubkey.asc.pkcs7